zalando/skipper/docs/kubernetes/ingress-usage.md

 ## Filters - Basic HTTP manipulations

-HTTP manipulations are done by using skipper filters.
+HTTP manipulations are done by using Skipper filters.
 Changes can be done in the request path, meaning request to your backend or in the response path to the client, which made the request.